marbl/meryl/documentation/source/reference.rst

     CCCC/3 (... from input-3)
     GGGG/4 (... from input-1 and input-3)

-A **selector** selects or computes the output value (label) for each k-mer from among the input values (labels), or computes an output value (label) from the input values (labels).
-At most one selector can be supplied for the value or label.
+An **assignment** computes the output value (label) for each k-mer from among the input values (labels).
+At most one assignment can be supplied for the value and one for the label.

-A **filter** decides if the k-mer should be output or discarded.
-Filters can use input values (labels), the new output value (label), the base composition of the k-mer and how many and which specific inputs the k-mer was present in.
+A **selector** decides if the k-mer should be output or discarded.
+Selectors can use input values (labels), the computed output value (label), the base composition of the k-mer and which specific inputs the k-mer was present in.
-Any number of filters can be supplied, linked with **and**, **or** and **not** operators.
-See FILTERS.
+Any number of selectors can be supplied, linked with **and**, **or** and **not** operators.
+See SELECTORS.

 Though it is possible to specify all those choices explicitly, **aliases** are provided for most common operations.